 (3) Paragraph (3) is amended by adding a new subparagraph (C) to read as follows:

-“(C)(i) Each part-time Commissioner serving on the day before the effective date of the Real Property Tax Appeals Commission Membership Amendment Act of 2021, as approved by the Committee of the Whole on July 20, 2021 (Committee print of Bill 24-285) (“Act”), shall, with the Commissioner’s consent, be converted to a hearing examiner on the effective date of the Act.
+“(C)(i) Each part-time Commissioner serving on the day before the effective date of the Real Property Tax Appeals Commission Membership Amendment Act of 2021, passed on 1st reading on July 20, 2021 (Engrossed version of Bill 24-285) (“Act”), shall, with the Commissioner’s consent, be converted to a hearing examiner on the effective date of the Act.

 (ii) The position of part-time Commissioner shall be abolished as of the effective date of the Act, and no individual shall continue to serve in the position of part-time Commissioner after that date.”.